MohammadYounes/rtlcss/README.md

 ### plugins (array)

 Array of plugins to add more functionality to RTLCSS, or even change it's entire behavior.
-See [Plugins] documentation to learn more about how to create your own RTLCSS plugin.
+See [Writing an RTLCSS Plugin].

 ---
 ## Bugs and Issues